anywhichway/lazui/docs/lazui.md

 By default, this will load the contents of `somefile.html` as the `innerHTML` of the `div`.

-If the value starts with a `#` it is treated as an element id and the `innerHTML` of the element is used as the content.
+If the `lz:src` value starts with a `#` it is treated as an element id and the `innerHTML` of the element is used as the content.

 <div data-lz:showsource:inner="beforeBegin">
 <template id="myelement">